szuke/xtuple-extensions/source/oauth2/README.md

 Those two types of clients can be added to your xTuple OAuth 2.0 Server in a process very similar adding OAuth 2.0 Clients in Google's [APIs Console](https://code.google.com/apis/console#access).

+Refer to xTuple wiki for more details on how to use [xTuple's OAuth 2.0 Server](https://github.com/xtuple/xtuple/wiki/xTuple%27s-OAuth-2.0-Server).

 ### OAuth 2.0 Extension Installation:

 To use this extension, you need to first ensure that you have OpenSSL installed